14 Combined Loads

 When applying the transverse shear stress equations for specific directions of shear force, it is helpful to keep the following in mind:

-1. The cut one makes to determine the first moment of area Q will be perpendicular to the direction of shear force direction (illustrated on the cross-sections in Figure 14.9).
+1. The cut on the cross-section one makes to determine the first moment of area Q will be perpendicular to the direction of shear force direction (illustrated on the cross-sections in Figure 14.9).

-2. The area moment of inertia (I) will be the moment of inertia around the axis perpendicular to the shear force direction.
+2. The area moment of inertia (I) will be based on the axis perpendicular to the shear force direction.

-3. The thickness (t), as before, refers to the thickness of the solid part of the cross section that one cuts through to calculate Q (illustrated on the cross-sections in Figure 14.9).
+3. The thickness (t), refers to the thickness of the solid part of the cross section that one cuts through to calculate Q (illustrated on the cross-sections in Figure 14.9).

-Using the same reference axes as with the general normal stress equation (H for horizontal centroidal axis and V for vertical centroidal axis), the transverse shear stress equation can be written as follows:
+Using the same reference axes as were used in the general normal stress equation (H for horizontal cross-sectional axis and V for vertical cross-sectional axis), the transverse shear stress equation can be written as follows:

 where